Best Fruit Juice for High Blood Pressure

 • Vitamin E – 7% DV

 A recent review examined the impact of cranberries on gut microbiota and cardio metabolic health.
-In one study obese men drank cranberry juice every day for weeks and lowered their systolic BP by 3 mmHg 7.
+In one study obese men drank cranberry juice every day for weeks and lowered their systolic BP by 3 mmHg ((National Center for Biotechnology Information: Impact of Cranberries on Gut Microbiota and Cardiometabolic Health)).

 Another study involved 56 people who drank low-calorie cranberry juice for eight weeks.
-They were shown to lower diastolic BP 2.4 mmHg more than the group who didn’t drink the juice 8.
+They were shown to lower diastolic BP 2.4 mmHg more than the group who didn’t drink the juice4.

 Find out what kind of cranberry juice is the best for BP in my article, Cranberry Juice For Blood Pressure.